 Before I got into caring for my own flock as a homesteader, my understanding of chicken eggs was pretty much unchanged from childhood.
 There were the white ones that I could buy in a Styrofoam package at the Mega-Mart, and the brown ones that my dad sometimes brought home from his friend “in the country.”

 Now that I’m older and more experienced, I have discovered that eggs come in more colors than I imagined: pink, green, speckled, or deep, chocolate brown.
-No eggs intrigue me more, however, than the blue ones I pull out of our coop daily: beautiful, pearly, blue eggs from my personable Easter Egger hens.
+Nothing intrigues me more, however than chickens that lay blue eggs, like the ones that I pull out of our coop daily: beautiful, pearly, blue eggs from my personable Easter Egger hens.

 Blue eggs are really no different, nutritionally, from the russet brown eggs that my faithful Rhode Island Red birds lay, or the creamy, tan eggs that my bossy Sussex churns out, but let’s be honest.
 There’s something just … special about eggs the color of the sky.